-Iron deficiency is the most common nutrient deficiency in the world and children, and women of child-bearing age are at highest risk of iron deficiency.
+Children and adults with celiac disease are at risk for iron deficiency or iron deficiency anemia (IDA), a particularly severe form of iron deficiency.
+Iron from food is absorbed mainly in the upper intestines, the same part of the intestines damaged by gluten.
+Iron deficiency is the most common nutrient deficiency in the world and children, and women of child-bearing age are at the highest risk of iron deficiency.
 Iron deficiency anemia occurs when the body doesn't have enough iron to make healthy red blood cells.

-Children and adults who are iron deficient suffer from fatigue, the risk for chronic infections, weakness, get chilled easily, have a tendency to be pale and have difficulty concentrating which can lead to learning disabilities.
+Iron is a part of "hemoglobin," a protein that carries oxygen in the blood.
+It's necessary to transport oxygen to cells, for energy metabolism, normal human growth, reproduction, and immune system health.
+Children and adults who are iron deficient suffer from fatigue, the risk for chronic infections, weakness, get chilled easily, have a tendency to be pale, and have difficulty concentrating which can lead to learning disabilities.

 In the United States and Europe, wheat flour is fortified (enriched) with iron to make up for the loss of iron when wheat is refined to flour.
 But very few gluten-free flours and starches are fortified with iron.

 There are two forms of iron in foods.
 "Heme" iron is found in animal sources and "non-heme" iron is found in plant sources.
 Heme iron is better absorbed than non-heme iron, and the absorption of both forms is enhanced by foods that are high in vitamin C.